ArtifactDB/gobbler/README.md

 On success, the project is deleted and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
 A success is still reported even if the project is not present, in which case the operation is a no-op.

-To delete an asset, use the write-and-rename paradigm to create a file with the `request-delete_asset-` prefix.
+To delete an asset, create a file with the `request-delete_asset-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.